+353-1-416-8900REST OF WORLD

 • The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of infantile spasm based on several factors.

-• The infantile spasm epidemiology forecast report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India)
+• The Infantile Spasm Epidemiology Forecast Report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India).

-• The report helps to identify the patient population, the unmet needs of infantile spasm are highlighted along with an assessment of the disease's risk and burden.
+• The report helps to identify the patient population, and the unmet needs of infantile spasm are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents